 War is Sacrifice

-This week a local restaurant honored military veterans and their families.
+A local restaurant honored military veterans and their families.
 Throughout the restaurant there were multiple tables reserved; special signage and bright flowers designated the seating for the honorees.
 As my family and I ate lunch, I overheard a Korean War Veteran at the next table proudly recall his service to the country.
 As he began to recount the day he lost his best friend in combat, my heart sank.
 A single tear rolled down his cheek as he stared out the window.
 At that moment, I knew exactly what Memorial Day should be about.

 Heroic men and women offered up their lives in the name of freedom.
 Their memory should never be overshadowed by a retailer’s latest marketing campaign.
 The freedoms we enjoy in this country should never be taken for granted.